In the Lyceum

 https://ia600107.us.archive.org/25/items/brief-answers-to-the-big-questions/Brief%20Answers%20to%20the%20Big%20Questions.pdf

-From the largest scales of galaxies and cosmic expansion, down to atoms and subatomic particles, the structure of our universe is governed by a set of fundamental constants that exist in an extremely precise, life-permitting range.
+From the largest scales of galaxies and cosmic expansion, down to atoms and subatomic particles, the structure of our universe is governed by a set of fundamental constants that exist in an extremely precise range, allowing for the existence of life.
 Why is this the case?

 Check out these sources for more information: https://plato.stanford.edu/entries/fine-tuning/